Friends of Scouting

 A substantial part of the Council’s operating needs are provided by the Friends of Scouting campaign through parents, individuals, businesses and service organizations.

 28% Camping and Activities.
-An important source of income comes from the Scout Show and many other Scouting activities.
+An important source of income comes from the Camping opportunities and our many Scouting activities.

 18% Other Income Money is also derived from special grants, foundations, and interest accrued from the Council’s Operating and Endowment Fund.

 14% Fundraising Events.
-The Council conducts special fundraising activities such as golf tournaments, popcorn sales, and auctions.
+The Council conducts special fundraising activities such as camp cards, popcorn sales, and shoots.

 Our Money Goes To …